Blocked fallopian tubes

 A pyosalpinx is an acutely inflamed blocked tube filled with pus.
 Sometimes it can be treated with antibiotics but pyosalpinx can also rupture and form an abscess in the pelvis, much like a burst appendix.
 If this occurs, patients require an operation to drain it and the abscess.

-Contact our Fertility Advisor below for more information or book a Free Fertility Assessment*.
+Contact our Fertility Advisor below for more information or book a Bulk-Billed Fertility Assessment*.

 Ask our Fertility Advisor